anantha1999/Spring-Boot/README.md

 ## What you need

-- Two postgres instances running on port 5433 and 5434.
+- Two postgres instances running on ports 5433 and 5434.
 - For port 5433 :
   * Create a database 'microservice2' and a table 'messages'.
   * Create a role called 'user2' with password set to 'password'.